qliu4676/SITELLE_ELG_finder/README.md

 # SITELLE ELG Finder

-Search for Emission-line Galaxy (ELG) candidates in the SITELLE datacube.
+Search for Emission-line Galaxy (ELG) candidates in SITELLE datacubes using cross-correlation.

 Installation
 ------------